Lena Luthor does not dance.

 “To be clear, I think you can absolutely do this,” Kara says, her increasingly familiar confidence unwavering.
 “But I’m on a contract with the show.
 They pay me no matter what – we just get a bonus if we make top 3, and a raise if we win.
 And I’ve never done either, so it’s not like I’d be out money or anything.
 They might even have time to find a replacement, although I’m sure they wouldn’t be nearly as fun.”

 Kara ends with a wink.
 She thankfully breaks off the slightly-too-intense eye contact after, letting Lena reel in peace – marvelling, for probably the first time in her life, at being given a genuine choice.
-She can’t remember the last time she made a decision where she didn’t felt like she was being held at gunpoint.
+She can’t remember the last time she made a decision where she didn’t feel like she was being held at gunpoint.
 Kara is just…accepting her no.

 She feels inspired, suddenly.